CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/submission-history.md

 }
 ```

+### Checking for Failures

+Use the **errors** and **warnings** fields to identify any errors or warnings that may have been flagged during the processing of the report.

-### Failure - Can't Parse Message
+#### Failed to Parse Message

-Synchronous response when sending a report and the message is malformed.
-Status is received, but **errors** show ReportStream failed to parse the message.
+This is an example of a synchronous response when sending a report and the message is malformed.
+The **overallStatus** is "Received" – meaning the submission was received by ReportStream and awaits further processing in the pipeline – but **errors** show ReportStream "Failed to parse message".

 ```
 {